annikaharl/animals/GAME_DEVELOPMENT_PLAN.md

 # 🎮 Animal Game Development Plan

 ## Game Overview
-An interactive animal selection game with an instruction panel for first-time players and an engaging animal selection interface.
+An interactive animal obstacle course game where players select their favorite animal and guide them through challenging courses to collect stars and reach the finish line.

 ## Game Flow